 Phase 3: Integration Support = 22% of actual total hours

-For the project to be a success, we needed to deliver a usable pattern library of HTML/CSS/JS modules that both we and the NCSBN internal development team could use to create unique templates and pages from scratch.
+For the project to be a success, we needed to deliver a usable design system of HTML/CSS/JS modules that both we and the NCSBN internal development team could use to create unique templates and pages from scratch.
 To do so, we followed basic atomic design principles and built a Grunt and Assemble-based toolset inspired by Pattern Lab.

 For all you developers in the audience, the logical question at this point is, “Why didn’t you just use Pattern Lab as it was built?
 Why build your own?”
 Good question.
 I’m glad you asked.